GLOBAL MARKETS-Shares little changed as earnings offset data

 Comments by Beijing last week had led markets to think the numbers might have been weaker, so the outcome brought relief.
 Commodities initially drove higher, but like stocks faced some profit-taking following a strong week last week.

-Oil slipped from a 3-1/2-month high as it hovered just under $109 a barrel, while copper, gold and silver all nursed minor losses.
+Oil slipped from a 3-1/2 month high as it hovered just under $109 a barrel, while copper, gold and silver were all nursing minor losses.

-The Australian dollar, closely attuned to China's fortunes due to the country's appetite for Aussie raw materials, lost some of its post-data ground to stand 0.2 percent higher at $0.9095.
-The U.S. dollar was up 0.1 percent against a basket of currencies .
-The euro fell 0.2 percent to $1.3044, rebounding from a session low of $1.2993.
+The Australian dollar, closely attuned to China's fortunes due to its appetite for Aussie raw materials, lost some of its post-data ground to stand 0.2 percent higher at $0.9095.
+The U.S. dollar was up 0.1 percent and the euro fell 0.2 percent to $1.3044, rebounding from a session low of $1.2993.

 Markets went into a mild panic last month when the Fed laid out a rough timetable for phasing out its stimulus.
-But Wall Street roared back to hit record closing highs last week after a campaign by the world's top central banks to soothe market concerns.
+But Wall Street roared back to all-time highs last week after a campaign by the world's top central banks to soothe market concerns.

 "Bernanke is unlikely to come across more dovish than he did last week, which undoubtedly surprised the market."

-Benchmark German Bund futures were 0.2 percent lower at 143.37, having gained almost two points last week, while a sell-off in Portuguese bonds steadied as traders awaited developments after the country's political troubles.
+Benchmark German Bund futures were 15 ticks lower on the day at 143.51, having gained almost two points last week while a sell-off in Portuguese bonds steadied as traders awaited developments after its political troubles.

-French bonds gave a Gallic shoulder shrug to a downgrade by Fitch, which on Friday became the last of the big three ratings firms to strip Paris of its AAA status.
+French bonds, gave a Gallic shoulder shrug to a downgrade by Fitch after the last of the big three ratings firms stripped Paris of its AAA status on Friday.

 "Conservative bond investors, such as reserve managers, used to have triple-A only mandates, but they have adapted to the reality that there aren't many triple-As anymore," said Nikolaos Panigirtzoglou, head of global asset allocation at JPMorgan.